luebken/todos/readme.md

 # TODOs

-A simple TODO demo app with two components: A web-app written in Golang and a database based on Postgres.
+A simple TODO web-app written in Golang with plain HTLM / Javascript frontend.
+And two backing services: A Kafka event stream and a database based on Postgres.

-The goal is to demonstrate multi-cloud scenarios where the web-app app and the database are deployed on different providers.
+The goal is to demonstrate multi-cloud scenarios where the web-app app and the backing services are deployed on different providers.

 ```mermaid